projectcalico/calico/maintenance/ebpf/enabling-bpf.md

 - The base [requirements]({{site.baseurl}}/getting-started/kubernetes/requirements) also apply.

 > **Note**: The default kernel used by EKS is not compatible with eBPF mode.
 If you wish to try eBPF mode with EKS,
-> follow [these instructions](./ebpf-and-eks), which explain how to set up a suitable cluster.
+> follow the [Creating an EKS cluster for eBPF mode](./ebpf-and-eks) guide, which explain how to set up a suitable cluster.
 {: .alert .alert-info}

 ### How to